The Tasktop leadership team combines excellence in technical leadership with extensive technology company management experience.

 President and Chief Operating Officer

-Neelan oversees sales, solutions, marketing, finance, and business development, and helps Tasktop get its innovations to those who need them most.
+Neelan oversees Sales, Customer Success, Marketing, and Business Development at Tasktop.
+His primary focus is helping Tasktop get its innovations to those who need them most.
 He is also a mentor at Capital Factory, an Austin-based incubator, and serves as a trustee at TechGirlz, a non-profit working to get adolescent girls excited about technology.

-Neelan is a graduate of MIT (and was part of the well-publicized MIT Blackjack team) and holds graduate degrees from Stevens Institute of Technology and the University of Chicago Graduate School of Business.
+A graduate of MIT (and part of the well-publicized MIT Blackjack team), Neelan holds graduate degrees from Stevens Institute of Technology and the University of Chicago Graduate School of Business.

 Chief Financial Officer

-Simon is responsible for financial strategy as well as overseeing Tasktop’s operational budget and managing our operations and finance teams.
-His organization includes Tasktop’s finance department, legal staff, human resources department, administration group and IT operations.
+Simon is responsible for Tasktop’s financial strategy and operational budgets.
+His Operations organization includes Tasktop’s finance department, legal staff, human resources department, administration group and IT operations.

-Prior to joining Tasktop, Simon served as CFO for Wurldtech Security Technologies, a company focused on protecting critical infrastructure from cyber attack, which was recently acquired by GE.
+Prior to joining Tasktop, Simon served as CFO for Wurldtech Security Technologies (recently acquired by GE), a company focused on protecting critical enterprise infrastructure from cyber attacks.
 He also held the positions of CFO for PNI Digital Media and Senior Manager at PricewaterhouseCoopers.
 Simon is a Fellow member of the Association of Chartered Certified Accountants (FCCA) in the United Kingdom.

 Vice President, Architecture

-David was a founding member of MAKE Technologies, where he held the positions of CTO, vice president of technology and principal tools architect.
-At MAKE, David pioneered a model-driven approach to legacy modernization on the Eclipse platform, integrating business requirements, semantic code generation and data transformation.
+David is responsible for the technical architecture of Tasktop’s products.
+Prior to Tasktop, David was a founding member of MAKE Technologies, where he held the positions of CTO, Vice President of Technology and Principal Tools Architect.
+At MAKE, David pioneered a model-driven approach to legacy modernization on the Eclipse platform - integrating business requirements, semantic code generation and data transformation.
 David is an Eclipse committer, and creator of Mylyn WikiText, a framework and tools for integrating wiki formatting into the Eclipse platform.
 He is well known for his widely read blog, Green's Opinion, apps for iPhone and Android, and speaking engagements at conferences such as JavaOne and EclipseCon.

 Vice President, Product Management

-Nicole has extensive experience in software and product development, focused primarily on bringing data visualization and human considerations to the forefront of Application Lifecycle Management.
-Most recently, she served as director of product management at Borland Software/Micro Focus, where she was responsible for creating a new Agile development management tool.
+Nicole is the leader of our Product Management organization and has extensive experience in software and product development, focused primarily on bringing data visualization and human considerations to the forefront of DevOps and Agile.
+Most recently, she served as Director of Product Management at Borland Software/Micro Focus, where she was responsible for creating a new Agile development management tool.
 Prior to Borland, she was a director at the New York Stock Exchange (NYSE) Regulatory Division, where she managed some of the first Agile project teams at the NYSE, and VP of engineering at OneHarbor (purchased by National City Investments).
 Nicole holds a Master of Science in Computer Science from DePaul University.
 She is passionate about improving how software is created and delivered – making the experience enjoyable, fun and yes, even delightful.

 Vice President, Customer Success